Updated On

 Signs You Have a Fruit Fly Infestation

-“Infestation” is a heavy word.
-When people think of an infestation, they think of a bubble around their house with men in hazmat suits bug bombing the house.
-But an infestation can simply mean that the issue is severe enough to annoy you regularly.
+“Infestation” sounds serious.
+When people think of it, they envision a bubble around their house with workers in hazmat suits doing bug-bombing.
+But an infestation can simply mean the issue is severe enough to annoy you regularly.

-After fruit fly larvae hatch, they pupate.
-This is the stage before they become adult fruit flies.
-Fruit fly pupae resemble small droppings, such as cockroach droppings.
-They are brown in color and located near the food source.
-This is not only an annoyance, but it can be a health concern.
+After fruit fly larvae hatch, they pupate before they become adult fruit flies.
+Fruit fly pupae resemble small droppings such as cockroach droppings.
+They’re brown in color and located near a food source — not only an annoyance, but a health concern.
 Fruit flies can carry and transfer salmonella and E. coli from dirty surfaces onto clean ones.

-I’ve provided a number of DIY methods that are known to work.
-But, what if they don’t?
-Or, what if you’re sick of having bowls of vinegar scattered throughout your house?
+I’ve provided a number of DIY methods that are known to work against fruit flies.
+But what if they don’t?
+Or what if you’re sick of having bowls of vinegar scattered throughout your house?

-This is where professional pest control companies like Terminix come into play.
-The company has professional-grade equipment, chemicals, and experience with fruit flies.
-These are common household pests so most pest control companies will have no problem eradicating them.
+This is where professional pest control companies like Terminix come in.
+This company has professional-grade equipment, chemicals, and experience with fruit flies.

 Fill out the form below to get a quote.